typestack/class-validator/README.md

 ## Validation groups

-In different situations you may want to use different validations for the same object.
+In different situations you may want to use different validation schemas of the same object.
  In such cases you can use validation groups.

 ```typescript